PeacefulDreams/NewEpisodeDownloader/README.md

 New Episode Downloader is an automation script that connects to Plex and Sonarr to automatically download the next season of a show you are watching based on the episode you are on.

-It has been tested on a local environment with two active plex users, so your mileage may vary on larger installs.
+It has been tested on a local environment with one active plex user, so your mileage may vary on larger installs.

 The script can be installed in two ways: Via Docker or just as a plain Python script with cron.